Dedicated to the power of conversation.

 Sara holds a Ph.D. and M.S. in Oceanography from the Scripps Institution of Oceanography at the University of California, San Diego, and a B.A. in Marine Science from the University of California, Berkeley, and has training in conflict resolution and negotiation.

-Kissing, hugging, and squeezing her toddler, playing board games with her husband, never cooking a recipe twice, and swimming in the ocean.
+Exploring with her son, drinking margaritas, never cooking a recipe twice, and swimming in the ocean.

 Rebekah Grmela